retzkek/cloudflare-ddns/README.md

     go install

-This will build the exetuable and install it in `$GOPATH/bin`.
+This will build the executable and install it in `$GOPATH/bin`.

 Usage
 -----